 This Report thus provides students, prospective students, employees, and prospective employees with key information regarding the security of the campus and surrounding areas, and ultimately, creates a safer, more secure campus environment.

-The most recent Campus Safety and Security report can be downloaded here.
-To request a paper copy of the Campus Safety and Security Report, or for assistance with any of the information discussed therein, individuals may contact email@example.com.
+The most recent Campus Safety and Security report can be read here: 2023 Campus Security Report.
+To request a paper copy of the Campus Safety and Security Report, or for assistance with any of the information discussed therein, individuals may contact firstname.lastname@example.org.

 Emergency Response and Evacuation Procedures